 Dodging cartons of cut flowers and drivers unloading boxes of tulips and hydrangeas, I maneuver my way along the crowded – and colorful – Chelsea sidewalk.
 Coffee in hand, this truly is a beautiful way to start my NYC day.
 As Troy Baksh says – “Who can possibly be unhappy when surrounded by fresh flowers?!”
 Located on West 28th Street, between 6th and 7th Avenues, New York City’s Flower Market

-As the sun is coming up, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
+As the sun rises, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
 Carefully searching for evidence of night-time visitors in the dim morning light, this early morning walk is a type of peaceful meditation for her.
 And then she spots them – faint tracks leading out of the water, heading toward the dunes, and returning to the ocean.
-After two decades, she
+After two decades, she still gets

 Daily dose of gelato in hand, I meander through the back alleys and narrow streets of Florence’s Oltrarno quarter.
 A few blocks from the Arno River, away from tourists and crowds, lies a quiet neighborhood of Florentine artists.
 Peering into the artisan workshops and studios, you discover a rich part of Florence’s culture and history.
 Bookbinders, silversmiths, paper marblers, sculptors, marble craftsmen, perfume makers, potters, shoemakers, metal workers.
 Some of these craftspersons apprenticed under a master or studied with an instructor.
 Many are members of artisan families, and the skills and practices were handed down through the generations.